CESNET/libfds/coding_style.rst

 Use ``clang-format`` tool (RPM package clang-analyzer, DEB package clang-format) and the attached configuration file, ``.clang-format``, to format your source code.
+The configuration file must be located in one the parent directories of the source file.

 .. code-block:: bash

     clang-format -style=file src/my_file.cpp

+Note: This tools only checks code alignment and basic style rules.
+*You still have to follow rules of naming and commenting.*

 Indentation and line length
 ---------------------------

-Tabs should be used for line continuation and indentation - assume 4 columns per tab stop.
-Spaces should be used to indent single line tailing comment after a statement on the same line, but spaces at line ends must be avoided.
+Only spaces (i.e. no tabs) should be used for indentation - use **4 spaces** per logic level.
+Spaces at line ends must be avoided.
-Line length is 80 (or less) characters.
+Line length limit is **100** (or less) **characters**.

 **Do not use more than 3 (in neccessary case 4) indentation levels.**
 You are doing probably something wrong if you need more levels of indentation.